-[Nickerson, E. Ken] This is not true I use Black Powder as do many black powder hunters.
-No one actually uses black powder any longer, it's much too volatile.
-Three types of powders typically used in today's muzzleloaders are Pyrodex, Go Ex, Clean Shot.
+No one actually uses black powder any longer, it's much two volatile.
+Three types of powders typically used in today's muzzleloaders are Pyrodex.
+Go Ex.
+Clean Shot.
 These types of powders do not have the nitrogen content of conventional black powder.

-A few [Nickerson, E. Ken] many years ago years back there was the invention of smokeless powder.
-We do not recommend the use of this type of powder in our firearms.
+A few years back, there was the invention of smokeless powder.
+We do not recommend the use of this type of powder in our firearns.
 Smokeless powder is measured differently than regular black powder substitute.
 Smokeless powder is measured in grains of weight not by volume.
-Where black powder substitute is measured in volume.
+Where black powder substitute is measured in yolume.

 The key to black powder accuracy is experimentation.
 There are several types of projectiles on the market today.
-You may choose from the Lead Contele (this is chunks of lead), Round Balls, and Sabots (these are typically more accurate[Nickerson, E. Ken] in the 700ML).
+You may choose from the Lead Conicle (this is chunks of lead), Round Balls, and Sabots (these are typically more accurate).